Digital Cinema Media: Identification history

 DCM has used three different idents.
 Usually, a 10-second version of the ident is seen as the first clip seen at the start of the cinema reel.
 A 15-second version is later seen before the trailers begin, around 10 minutes into the cinema reel.

+Former logo from 11 July 2008 to March 2013.

-The first ones, which debuted in UK cinemas on 1 October 2008, showed a montage of film images with a cinemagoer, accompanied by electronic music.
+The first ones, which debuted in UK cinemas on 1 October 2008, was made by CDT Design, showing a montage of film clips and images with a cinemagoer, accompanied by electronic music done by Red Custard Music.
 These idents were in use until 3 April 2011, when they were replaced again.

-By 2011, the previous idents were replaced with an 'illuminated glass' version of the DCM logo and new music, produced by Jump Design.
+By April 2011, the previous idents were replaced with the 'lantern' version of the DCM logo and a remixed version of the music, produced by Jump Design.
 These idents were used until March 2013.

+Former logo from 23 January 2013 to 27 May 2025.
+It was still used on regular idents and on the website until 9 September 2026.

 In 2013, the "Dynamic Advertising" idents by Fearlessly Frank were introduced.
-The tagline was short-lived, however, and was changed to "Welcome To Our World" in October 2013.
+The tagline was short-lived, however, and was changed to "Welcome to Our World" in October 2013.
 These idents were uploaded to YouTube on January 23, 2013, and were officially adopted two days later, though some cinemas did not adopt them until a few months later.
-"Laughter" and "Suspense" were dropped in January 2014, but made a comeback in some cinemas in December 2014, though they did not return to all cinemas until 2017.
-Originally, at the end of the idents, the company's then-slogan, "Dynamic advertising", was seen at the end, but now the slogan "Welcome To Our World" has been seen since 2014.
-Generally, "Amazement" is used before most films, with "Laughter" being used before a comedy film and "Suspense" before a horror or action movie.
+"Laughter" and "Suspense" were temporarily dropped in January 2014 leaving only the "Amazement" ident, and then partially returned to some cinemas in December that year.
+However, they did not return to all cinemas until 2017, with the music on the "Amazement" ident being changed to a different one later that year (with some cinemas retaining the original pre-2017 music).

+Originally, at the end of the idents, the company's then-slogan, "Dynamic advertising", was seen at the end, and since 2014, the current slogan "Welcome to Our World" has been used.
+Generally, "Amazement" is mostly used, with "Laughter" being used before an animated or comedy film and "Suspense" before a horror or action movie.